Namrajp/todos/README.md

 ## Version 2
 Shoud use functions
 ## Version 3
-	Objects organize functions as methods and also condense data in arrays with methods into a single block called object
+	Objects organize functions as methods and also condense data in arrays with methods into a single block called object -- Plunker https://plnkr.co/ or codepen can be used for online editing.
 ---
 ## Version 4 - Booleans
 ### Requirements methods to do tasks on the data manipulation